mm80843/T3.5/docs/Benef/PBN__Benef_760.md

 # __Isolation spaces in built environment__

-## Name of the Benefit

-Provision of isolation spaces in built environment helps to control transmission of COVID-19 and protect occupants.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors investing in adaptive design measures can attract tenants and occupants who prioritize health and safety, increasing occupancy rates and asset value.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_828.md)